dbochicchio/vera/VeraAlexa/README.md

 # One Time Passcode
 Thanks to @E1cid, One Time Passcode are now supported.
 This makes easy to renew a cookie when dealing with 2-factory authentication (2FA).
-Amazon will send you a One Time Passwcode via e-mail or SMS.
+Amazon will send you a One Time Passcode via e-mail or SMS.
 You can use tasker/automate/whatever to send text with OTP to renew cookie with 2FA.

 http://*veraIP*:3480/data_request?id=variableset&DeviceNum=666&serviceId=urn:bochicchio-com:serviceId:VeraAlexa1&Variable=OneTimePassCode&Value=*OTPVALUE*

 # Announcements with TTS (OpenLuup only)
 You have to specifically enable announcements.
 This will give you the ability to have sync'ed TTS on groups (ie: Everywhere or your own defined groups).
-As per Amazon docs, Alexa excludes that device from announcement delivery:
+As per Amazon docs, Alexa excludes that device from announcement delivery if:
 - Announcements are disabled.
 (To enable or disable announcements in the Alexa app, go to  **Settings → Device Settings →  *device_name*  → Communications → Announcements**.)
 - The device is actively in a call or drop-in.
 - The device is in Do Not Disturb mode.